 The later your payments are, the lower your credit score shall become.

-Age of your accounts – This helps to analyze how responsible you have been with your credit over time.
+Age of the credit – This helps to analyze how responsible you have been with your credit over time.
 They are able to analyze your oldest accounts in terms of repayment history and whether or not you should have closed them or not.

-Closing an old account could impact your credit score.
+Closing an old account could impact your overall score.

-Credit utilization – Your debt-to-limit ratio, which is also known as your utilization ratio, is used to measure the overall limit on your credit card that you are using.
-It is highly recommended to always keep your utilization rate at below 30%.
+The utilization ratio is what is usually used to measure the overall limit on your card.
+Financial experts recommend that you keep your rate of utilization below 30%.